-- The syllabus of the original course, which requires Curriculum Advisory Committee (CAC) approval, will specify the dates and duration of any allowable remedial activity.
+- The syllabus of the original course, which requires Curriculum Advisory Committee (CAC) approval, will specify the dates and duration of any allowable retesting or remedial activity.

 - All courses that allow for remedial activity and reassessment prior to issuing a final course grade following unsuccessful achievement of criteria for passing must develop, describe and publish in the course syllabus a plan for reassessment and/or remediation.

-- With permission of CSP, a UNE COM student who is assigned a final grade of Failure (F) in a course that allows remediation may enroll in a formal remediation activity approved by the Curriculum Advisory Committee and the course director.
+- With permission of CSP, a UNE COM student who is assigned a final grade of Failure (F) in a course which allows retesting or remediation may enroll in a formal remediation activity approved by the Curriculum Advisory Committee and the course director.

-- Permission to pursue remedial activity will be based upon:
+- Permission to pursue retesting or remedial activity will be based upon:

 - the criteria for eligibility published in the course syllabus and